Sami-Elsadiq/Manual-Takeover-Service/README.md

 ## Notes

-- Ensure UDP ports for MAVLink are open.
+- Ensure UDP ports for MAVLink are open. port 14551
-- Latency monitoring is logged in console (50 Hz control loop).
+- Latency monitoring is logged in console.
 - Emergency stop triggers if session timeout occurs.

 ## License